How to Fix Door latch broken on Amana NED4655EW (Electric)

 Can I still use my Amana NED4655EW dryer if the door latch is broken?

 No, a broken door latch will prevent the dryer from starting since the door switch relies on a secure latch to signal the machine to run.
-Continuing to force the door shut can cause further damage to the door switch or frame.
+Forcing the door shut can cause further damage to the door switch or frame.

 What part do I need to replace the door latch on the Amana NED4655EW?

 You will need a replacement door latch assembly compatible with the Amana NED4655EW, commonly listed under part number WPW10619260.
-Always verify the part number against your model before ordering.
+Always double-check the part number against your model before ordering.

 How long does it take to replace the door latch on this dryer?

 Most homeowners can complete this repair in 20 to 40 minutes using a putty knife and a Torx screwdriver.
-No special technical experience is required for this straightforward fix.
+No special technical experience is needed for this straightforward fix.